ntno/mkdocs-terminal/documentation/docs/configuration/extensions/python-markdown.md

 The following configuration options are supported:

 `permalink`

-:
-    **Default**: `false`
+:   **Default**: `false`

-    This option adds an anchor link containing the paragraph symbol (if `true`) or another custom symbol at the end of each headline, exactly like on the page you're currently viewing.
+    This option adds an anchor link containing the paragraph symbol (if `true`) or another custom symbol at the end of each section heading.

 `permalink_title`

 :   **Default**: `Permanent link`

-    This option sets the title of the anchor link which is shown on hover and read by screen readers.
-For accessibility reasons, it might be beneficial to change it to a more discernable name, stating that the anchor links to the section itself.
+    This option sets the title of the anchor link which is shown on hover.
+It might be beneficial to change it to a more discernable name, stating that the anchor links to the section itself.
 Ex: `Anchor link to this section for reference`

-`toc_depth`

-:   **Default**: `6`

-    Defines the range of levels to be included in the table of contents.
-This may be useful for project documentation with deeply structured headings to decrease the length of the table of contents, or to remove the table of contents altogether.
-See [Table of Contents Example] for further discussion.

-`baselevel`

-:   **Default**: `1`

-    Base level for headers.
-See [Table of Contents Example] for further discussion.

 `anchorlink`

 :   **Default**: `false`

     Set to `true` to render all headers as links to themselves.

-The other configuration options of this extension are not officially supported by Terminal for MkDocs, which is why they may yield unexpected results.
+The other configuration options of this extension have not been tested with Terminal for MkDocs and may yield unexpected results.
 Use them at your own risk.

 See reference for usage: